By World Family Education and April Remfrey

 Anchor Education — Educational consulting services and conferences for expatriate parents, students, other individuals and companies, primarily in Africa and the Middle East.

-Asia Education Resource Consortium — Services, consulting, and conferences for homeschooling English-speaking Christian expatriates in Asia.
+Services in Asia for Family Education (SAFE) — Services, consulting, and conferences for homeschooling English-speaking Christian expatriates in Asia.

 Bilingual Monkeys — Personal coaching for parents seeking to maximize their child’s bilingual development.